Skip to content

 }

-Note that NextIntlClientProvider automatically inherits configuration from i18n.ts here.
+Note that NextIntlClientProvider automatically inherits configuration from i18n/request.ts here, but messages need to be passed explicitly.

 app/page.tsx